metreeca/metreeca-core/docs/latest/tutorials/linked-data-publishing.md

 insert { $this birt:stock 0 } where {};
 ```

-The *ProductsCreate* SPARQL Update post-processing script will update server-managed `birt:code` and `birt:stock` properties after a new product is added to the catalog.
+The *ProductsCreate.ql* SPARQL Update post-processing script updates server-managed `birt:code` and `birt:stock` properties after a new product is added to the catalog.

 SPARQL Update post-processing scripts are executed after the state-mutating HTTP request is successfully completed, with some [pre-defined bindings](../javadocs/com/metreeca/rest/wrappers/Processor.html#sync-java.lang.String-) like the `$this` variable holding the IRI of the targe resource either as derived from the HTTP request or as defined by the `Location` HTTP header after a POST request.